|

 immunized no files can be added or deleted in these folders.

-Winlogon entries (recommended) - This is a very vulnerable
+Winlogon entries (user choice) - This is a very vulnerable

 area to infections.
 Malware often use it to replace the windows